typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 An attribute type can subtype another attribute type if its **abstract**.
-This is useful when the possible values of an attribute type can be categorized, and applications can benefit from querying entities and relations not only by the value of an attribute but also by the name of attribute type.
+This is useful when the possible values of an attribute type can be categorized, and applications can benefit from querying entities and relations not only by a value of an attribute but also by a label of attribute type.

 <div class="note">
 [Important]
 An attribute type can only subtype an abstract attribute type.
 However, the subtype of an attribute type can itself be abstract.
-Further, an attribute subtype must have the same **data type** as its parent attribute type.
-Note, the **data type** of an attribute subtype can be omitted in its definition.
+Further, an attribute subtype must have the same **value type** as its parent attribute type.
+Note, the **value type** of an attribute subtype can be omitted in its definition.
 It will be inherited from its parent attribute type.
 </div>

 <!-- test-ignore -->